C0D1UM/technical-standard/angular/authentication/README.md

 * SessionStorage will automatically deleted when user close tab, but does not delete when user refresh website.

 Here is what happen if you use sessionStorage to save user token/profiles.

 * If user open 2 tabs of the same website and user profile changes, it does not changes on other tab.
 * If user logout first tabs, second tab is still logged in.
 * user have to login again when close tab and open a new one.

 ## LocalStorage VS Cookie

 You should not save user profile and authentication token into cookies because it can be hacked by 'CSRF' method.
 More info on this [link](https://hydrasky.com/network-security/cross-site-request-forgery-csrf/)

 # Prevent Authentication Hacking

 * use https all the time.
 * You should use LocalStorage to save user profile/authentication token (not cookie. see topic above)
 * when user refresh website.
 Frontend should refresh user profile (see topic "Refresh Token" above).
+* You should not send password or sensitive information in GET method.
+Even though GET param is encrypted in https but it may logged in nginx or django.